-2. Respect for the Coaches, staff, players and their parents at all times.
-Negative remarks about Coaches, staff, players and their parents shall be avoided.
+2. Respect for the Coaches, staff, players and their parents and Board members at all times.
+Negative remarks about Coaches, staff, players and their parents and Board members shall be avoided.

 3. Support their child’s involvement in EUSA activities.
 Timely communicate with the Coach or Team Manager about conflicts that prevent a player from attending a EUSA training session or game.

 4. Transportation to and from training sessions, games, tournaments and other EUSA activities is the sole responsibility of the parent.
 Each parent or their designated guardian must attend with their child to these events.